 There can only be one application per household at a time.
 If you change your mind and decide you want to apply another way, you’ll have to start the process over.

 If you apply online, you’ll need electronic copies of all of your documents (you can use a scanner, or take photos with your phone).
 You will need to send us your documents with your online application.

 It’s better to use a computer to apply.
-However, you can also use a mobile device, to apply.
+However, you can also use a mobile device.
 If you take pictures of documents (like your driver’s license), make sure you can get the pictures off your device and onto the computer.

 Applying by mail